Using preset emails

 You can easily add Preset emails.
-For administrators, click into the Presets section within the Administrator area.
-Here you will see a list of Presets that are visible to you...
+For Administrators, click on the Presets section within the Administrator area...

 To add a new Preset email click Add email.

-You can type your email message into the Contents section, perhaps using Merge Fields for personalisation - position your cursor in the message content where you'd like personalisation added and then select one of the Merge Fields from the drop-down list.
+You can type your email message, perhaps using merge field personalisation - position your cursor in the message content where you'd like personalisation added and select one of the Merge Fields from the drop-down list.
 You can even select an existing Preset Email as the basis for the new preset email - click the ellipses tool to show the second row of HTML Editor tools.

 A note about embedding images and attachments